bluestone-live/bluestone/README.md

 - `migrations/`: Truffle migrations.
 Each file will be ran in sequence on `npx truffle migrate` and corresponding contracts will be deployed.
 - `networks/`: Contains deployed contract and token addresses.
 - `scripts/`: Scripts to interact with smart contracts and run common tasks.
-- `server/`: Everything related to a web server.
 - `test/`: All test files go to this directory.
 - `clients/`: All user interfaces using in React, Mobx and TypeScript.